Pixel for iHeart Radio

 Mortgage payments contribute to equity and homeownership, thus to your wealth.
 Unlike other types of debt, such as credit card debt or personal loans, mortgage payments allow you to build equity in your home.
 With each monthly payment, a portion goes towards reducing the principal amount you owe, increasing your ownership stake in the property.

 Over time, as you make consistent payments and the value of your property appreciates, you can build substantial equity.
-This equity can be tapped into through refinancing or a home equity loan, providing you with additional financial flexibility or the ability to fund other goals such as home renovations, education expenses, or debt consolidation.
+This equity can be tapped into through refinancing or a home equity loan.
+Thus, providing you with additional financial flexibility or the ability to fund other goals.
+Goals such as home renovations, education expenses, or debt consolidation.

 Mortgage debt is tied to a tangible asset.
 When you take out a mortgage, the debt is secured by the property itself.
 This means that if you are unable to make payments and default on the loan, the lender has the right to foreclose on the property and sell it to recover the outstanding debt.
 The fact that mortgages are backed by real estate makes them less risky for lenders compared to unsecured debts.